Arabic Apocalypse of Peter: Overview

-While the framing story is similar to pseudo-Clementine literature, the work bears little in common with most Clementine work, and is instead closer to Jewish and Christian apocalyptic literature.
-There is a section toward the end that covers Peter and Clement's adventures in Rome, perhaps adapted from a Syriac biography of Clement.

 Narrative

 In the first section, a framing story is established.
 Clement is contending with hostile Jews, and asks Peter for insight to prove that the Christian interpretation of the Torah and other Jewish scriptures is correct.
 There is an expansion of the story of the creation of the world detailing exactly what happened on the six days as well as details on the nature of the angels.
 It expands the story of the fall of Adam and Eve, saying it came due to Satanael's envy of Adam's role as king and chief priest.
 It clarifies that the curse levied in Genesis was actually only levied on Eve for being seduced by Satanael, not Adam.
-It also includes an expansion of the 7th century Syriac story Cave of Treasures, which was popular among Syrian Christians, as well as the Testament of Adam.
+It also includes an expansion of the 7th-century Syriac story Cave of Treasures, which was popular among Syrian Christians, as well as the Testament of Adam.
+Celebrating the Sabbath on Saturday, as the Jews do, is strictly forbidden for Christians.
 It defends the doctrine of the virginity of Mary and goes into detail on Mary's genealogy.

 In the second section, Clement says he knows enough to refute the Jews, but wishes to know the heavenly secrets that the resurrected Jesus had revealed to Peter at the Mount of Olives.
 Peter agrees to tell Clement, and clarifies that this knowledge was not even shared with Moses.
 It is part of a genre of post-resurrection revelation of secrets not found in the Bible popular in the region.
 The work expounds on various theological points.
 In a medieval version of the problem of evil, it addresses why God created the Devil, Adam, Judas, and so on if God knew they would rebel.
 The text stresses that God is all-powerful; God allowed these rebellions as part of his plan, to set an example for others who would revolt against God.
 Adam's fall is related to his mortal nature's choice (that is, an early version of the "free will" explanation for evil), in some contradiction to the first section which held Adam as blameless; his immortal nature, his soul, can still find redemption even if his mortal body dies, however.
 The structure of the Garden of Eden, Paradise, and the Kingdom of Heaven is described, with each being greater than the previous.
+Peter takes some brief tours of hell, with punishments described in physical terms, and worse punishments for worse sins such as blasphemy and those who compel others to worship them.
 The work also stresses the unified nature of God and Jesus, in line with Miaphysite theology, and possibly as a defense against Islamic claims that the Christian Trinity was too close to polytheism.
 The section concludes with apocalyptic visions about signs of the end times, influenced by the Apocalypse of John (the Book of Revelation) and the book of 4 Ezra.